cozy/cozy-stack/docs/sharing-design.md

 that restores the files from the trash, those files will have new identifier and will be reuploaded by the sharing replication.

-This is a good approach, but it has an important limitation.
-If Alice and Bob moves a file from the shared directory to somewhere else at the same time, and later, one of them is moving again the file inside the shared directory, we will be in a bad situation, where the replication algorithm can't synchronize the file.
+This is a good approach, but it has some important limitations that should be lifted on the long-term:

+1. If Alice and Bob moves a file from the shared directory to somewhere else at the same time, and later, one of them is moving again the file inside the shared directory, we will be in a bad situation, where the replication algorithm can't synchronize the file.
 For the moment, we prefer to advance with this limitation, but we will have to take care of it later.

+2. If Bob adds a photo to an album, and later, Alice moves this photo outside of the sharing folder, the photo will be not be trashed on Bob's instance, but moved to a special directory (the no longer shared directory).
+If Alice moves again the photo to the sharing folder, it won't be moved back on Bob's instance.

 ## Schema